TylerNP/CS365-Movie-Database/ExampleFlows.md

 She first signs up with a POST request to `/users/signup`.
 She then searches for the director’s movies with a GET request to `/attributes/:director`.
 She then looks at one she likes with a GET request to /`movies/:id`.
 She now has all the info she needs to watch the movie.

+### RECOMMENDATION FEATURE
+Kade Cabrera visits our website because she wants to find other movies based off of her likes and dislikes.
+First, Kade requests the catalog of movies she has watched with `/catalog/movies`.
+Kade rates movie, A, on her account with a POST request to `/users/{id}/list/{movie_id}/{rating}` with a like and movie, B, with disklike.
+Kade then receives recommendations with a GET `/recommend/{id}`
+    -